 - If additional precautions are required, staff may wear gloves, gowns, masks and goggles.

 Bunbury Day Hospital aims to keep patient stays as short as possible to assist in minimising infections.

 Our infection control nurse collects information from the surgeons on patient infections and this is analysed to identify patterns or trends that may indicate an infection control problem.

 We are not aware of any infection issues at Bunbury Day Hospital.

-Bunbury Day Surgery has had no reported cases of Clostridium difficile or Staphylococcus aureus bacteraemia ("Golden Staph") infections.
+Bunbury Day Hospital has had no reported cases of Clostridium difficile or Staphylococcus aureus bacteraemia ("Golden Staph") infections.